Paul Breitner: Playing career

+Political views

-Outside the pitch, Breitner self identified as part of the 68ers (the 1968 protest movement in Germany and elsewhere).
+Off the pitch, Breitner self-identified as part of the 68ers (the 1968 protest movement in West Germany and elsewhere).
 He was often decried by the more traditional or conservative football fans for his radicalism and "revolutionary" attitude, as well as his tendency for voicing strong opinions on major political and social issues, especially during a time when Germany was still divided by the Berlin Wall.
 He was seen bringing Mao Zedong's "Little Red Book" to training.
 However, after 1974, Breitner abruptly brushed aside his leftist leanings.
-While his Dutch World Cup rival Johan Cruyff had publicly declared to never play for a club associated with "fascist" General Franco, Breitner yearned to play for Real Madrid and signed the transfer documents in 1974.
+While his Dutch World Cup rival Johan Cruyff had publicly declared never to play for a club associated with "fascist" General Franco, Breitner yearned to play for Real Madrid and signed the transfer documents in 1974.
 Subsequently, he gained notoriety for spending lavishly on houses and cars, as well as participating in lucrative commercials.

-He boycotted the 1978 FIFA World Cup being hosted by the Argentine military, the only player to do so.

-Before the 1982 World Cup in Spain he caused a major uproar in Germany when he accepted an offer by Pitralon, a German cosmetics company to pay him the – what many Germans regarded at that time as a "scandalously high" – sum of 150,000 Deutsche Mark if he shaved off his fluffy full beard, used their aftershave and advertised for the company.
+Before the 1982 World Cup in Spain he caused a major uproar in West Germany when he accepted an offer by Pitralon, a German cosmetics company, to pay him the – what many Germans regarded at that time as a "scandalously high" – sum of 150,000 Deutsche Mark if he shaved off his fluffy full beard, used their aftershave and advertised for the company.
 In the previous years his long hair had been perceived as a show of rebellion.
 Breitner had previously infuriated many fans with his move to Spanish club giants Real Madrid.
-He returned to Germany after the successful spell in Madrid and retired as a player in 1983.
+He returned to West Germany after the successful spell in Madrid and retired as a player in 1983.
+About the aftershave incident, Breitner said that he was mistakenly labelled as Maoist after, talking with a journalist about communism, the Soviet Union and France, mentioning that he had Mao Zedong's Little Red Book.
+He stated "When the atrocities became known, I had nothing to regret about because I never declared myself as a Maoist".

 Post-retirement

 In 1998, Breitner was announced as the new national team manager by DFB president Egidius Braun.
-However, after some steam from fellow association officials, Braun reconsidered 17 hours later, making Breitner the infamous 17 Stunden Bundestrainer ("the 17-hour coach").
+However, after reactions from fellow association officials, Braun reconsidered 17 hours later, making Breitner the infamous 17 Stunden Bundestrainer ("the 17-hour coach").

 Today, Breitner mainly works as a TV pundit and newspaper columnist.
 In March 2007, he entered into a contract with Bayern Munich and acts as an advisor on various issues.
 He occasionally still plays for the Bayern All-Stars in charity games, captaining the team on several occasions.